 But do composite decking materials also warp?

-The factors that decide how soon the warping can start include the composite materials’ plank density, constitution, the quality of their engineering, joist spacing, and strength of synthetic binders.
+The factors that decide how soon the warping can start include the composite materials’ plank density, constitution, engineering quality, joist spacing, and strength of synthetic binders.

-Environmental elements are a big factor in the warping of composite decking too of course, but there is also a human element involved.
+Environmental elements are a significant factor in the warping of composite decking.
+But there is much of a human element involved.

-The more care that the deck owner applies to their decking composite, the less frequently warping of the material will occur as a general rule of thumb.
+So, the more care the deck owner applies to their decking composite, the less frequently warping the material will occur as a general rule of thumb.

 In this article we will cover:

-There tend to be 5 primary causes for the warping of composite decking material:
+There tend to be five primary causes for the warping of composite decking material:

 1- Plank Density

-When the density of plank material is strong, so is the resistance to warping.
+The composite material’s composition directly affects the density and/or hollowness levels.
+And when the density of plank material is strong, so will the resistance to warping.

-For instance, those composites formed from high-density polyethylene and a softwood chips mixture are of a lesser density than that composed of recycled hardwood and high-density polypropylene.
+For instance, the composites formed from high-density polyethylene and a softwood chips mixture are of a lesser density than that composed of recycled hardwood and high-density polypropylene.

-As these wear down, the material becomes weaker and therefore more susceptible to warping.
+Also, the extreme temperature changes, wear the synthetic binders that keep the composite material together.
+And as these wear down, the material becomes weaker and more susceptible to warping.

 3- Poor Joist Spacing

-One of the most important things during the process of deck construction is the placement of joists with sufficient space between them in order to properly balance the weight of the planks on the deck.
+One of the most important things during the deck construction process is the placement of joists with sufficient space between them to properly balance the weight of the planks on the deck.

 There are some typical joist install rules of thumb in decking.

-For instance, residential decks should not exceed 16 inches between the centers of the joists, while commercial decking cuts that distance between joists to just 1 foot.
+- Residential decks should not exceed 16 inches between the centers of the joists, while commercial decking’s distance between joists can be just 1 foot.

-Because stairs and landings typically absorb more weight on smaller spaces, the joists underneath them should be more tightly packed together.
+- Because stairs and landings typically absorb more weight in smaller spaces, the joists underneath them should be more tightly packed.

 4- Poor Deck Maintenance